Haerle/8-4-Journal-Portfolio-Submission/README.md

 Answer:
 3.)
 I think computer science plays a big part in reaching my goals.
 It taught me to use my creativity more.
+It taught me to be more assure of myself with creative ideas.